Udit8348/RUST/README.md

 - char is specified with singular quotes
 	- is four bytes, represents a unicode scalar value (ie more than just ascii values)
 	- chars are little more complex in rust than human intuition tells us (see ch 8)
+- `&` indicates a reference type in rust

+### String
+- probably has to be a reference type since it will always get heap allocated
+- heap allocation lets them be unknown sizes at compile time
+- it is not automatically created when we have `""`, you need to convert it into a String using the `from` trait of `String` which looks like (`String::from("Udit")`)
+- strings do no implement the Copy trait, so we cannot use that to manage ownership issues

 ### Compound types
 - could be Tuple or Array
 - *Tuple* has fixed size after init, we can assign tuple's values to indiv values called `desctructing`